 Arizona sports betting quickly went from a proposed bill with little movement to a new law with expansive tribal support.
 As a result, Arizona launched its first online sportsbooks Sept.
 9, 2021.
 Retail sportsbooks have opened as well at the state’s tribal casinos and sporting venues.
 There are a grand total of 20 licenses available, split evenly between commercial and tribal entities, with each license holder able to operate two online skins and one retail site.

 Arizona Online Gambling

-The Grand Canyon State went for a long time without online gambling.
-But on Sept.
-9, 2021, Gov. Doug Ducey legalized online sports betting in Arizona, and during the first full year AZ saw over $5 billion wagered on sports.
-Today there are 18 online sportsbooks in the state, joining the many legal gambling options in Arizona.
-AZ is also home to horse racing, off-track betting, the Arizona Lottery and nearly two dozen casinos that offer a Vegas-like experience.
+For many years, the Grand Canyon State went without online gambling.
+Then in Sept.
+2021 Arizona legalized online sports betting, and during the first full year AZ saw over $5 billion wagered on sports.
+Today there are 18 online sportsbooks in the state, joining the many other legal gambling options in Arizona.
+AZ is also home to horse racing, off-track betting, the Arizona Lottery and nearly two dozen casinos that each offer a Vegas-like experience.

-We don’t know if and when Arizona online casino gaming will be legalized, but we will certainly cover all the possibilities.
-PlayAZ covers all the gaming news from, well, A to Z.
+We don’t know if and when Arizona online casino gaming will be legalized, but as developments occur you can count on finding the latest here.
+PlayAZ covers all the state’s gaming news from, well, A to Z.

 Top Arizona gambling apps in 2023